Design Pattern Evangelist Blog

 Business Logic

 Business Logic is Unstable/Flexible, which is sort of surprising.
-The Business Logic the main reason for the entire design and it is mostly invisible!
+The Business Logic is the main reason for the entire design, and it is mostly invisible!
 Like Adapters, the only Business Logic inward relationship is its creation.
 Since the Business Logic is Unstable/Flexible, it can be updated or even replaced without any impact upon the rest of the design.

 Configurers